carlcarl/imgurup/README.rst

 imgurup
 ============
 Upload to imgur using API(v3).
-Support CLI, KDE and Mac dialog upload.
+Support CLI, KDE, Zenity(GTK) and Mac dialog upload.
 And you can also use your account to upload :).

 Feature
 -------
 Support upload images(anonymously) or with your account.
-Support CLI, KDE and Mac dialog upload
+Support CLI, KDE, Zenity(GTK) and Mac dialog upload

 Installation
 ------------